adamclerk/deck/DOCS.md

 ```go
 func FromSignature(sig string) func(*Options)
 ```
-FromSignature is a funcational option used to create decks from a given hex signature
+FromSignature is a functional option used to create decks from a given hex signature

 #### func  Seed